Duvall homers twice, Braves open big lead and beat Nats 11-8

 Yan Gomes, Trea Turner and Juan Soto homered for the Nationals, who rallied late.

-Fedde threw a run-scoring wild pitch in the second, then scored four runs each in the third and fourth to take an 8-0 lead.
+Fedde threw a run-scoring wild pitch in the second, then Atlanta scored four runs each in the third and fourth to take an 9-0 lead.

 Freddie Freeman and Brian McCann hit RBI singles in the third, and Inciarte followed with a two-run double.
-One batter later, Duvall homered and chased fedde,
+One batter later, Duvall homered and chased Fedde.

+“I felt like it was up to me to step up,” Duvall said.
+“I felt like the team needed me to come up and at least put together some good at-bats and help the team win any way I can.”

 Brian Dozier hit an RBI single in the sixth.